Hangman (2017 film)

 Hangman is a 2017 American crime thriller film directed by Johnny Martin and written by Charles Huttinger and Michael Caissie.
 It stars Al Pacino, Karl Urban, Joe Anderson, Sarah Shahi and Brittany Snow.
 It follows two detectives who try to track down a serial killer who bases his murders on Hangman, the children's guessing game.
-It was released on December 22, 2017, and was panned by critics.
+It was released on December 22, 2017, and received negative reviews from critics.

 Plot

 Confronting the driver of a hit-and-run van in Monroe, Georgia, Detective Ray Archer notices a gothic pendant dangling from the rear-view mirror.

 One year later, reporter Christi Davies accompanies Detective Will Ruiney to the scene of a murder: a teacher has been hanged outside her school, with the letter "O" carved into her chest.
 Inside, they find a classroom staged by the killer, with two mannequins playing Hangman, with Ruiney's and Archer's badge numbers carved into a desk.
 Although retired, Archer joins the investigation, and Captain Lisa Watson warns Davies not to interfere.
 The coroner reveals that the victim, Carrie Cooper, had frequently been treated for broken bones.
 Searching Cooper's apartment with Davies, the detectives determine that Cooper was dating someone named Joey Truman, and they find her bedroom covered in blood, with BDSM equipment in her closet.

 At Truman's address, they question a woman—revealed to be Joey Truman—who attempts to flee but is arrested.
 She claims that Cooper's prior injuries were part of their relationship, and denies killing her.
 Truman attempts suicide but survives, and her alibi is confirmed.
 Some of the blood from Cooper's bedroom is determined to belong to a felon named David Green, who the detectives trace to a church.
 There, the killer escapes after hanging another victim—carved with an "N" and wearing a pig's head, with his Hangman diagram to solve.
 Green, the church's pastor, explains that an unknown assailant took blood from him months before.
 Ruiney realizes that the killer will claim seven more victims, with a new murder every night.

 The FDA stamp on the pig's head leads the detectives and Davies to a slaughterhouse and the body of Eric Anderson, carved with an "M".
 Archer deduces that they should search the nearby river, recovering Anderson's car.
 Ruiney is forced to accept that the unsolved murder of his wife Jessica was committed by the Hangman Killer; she was his first victim, carved with a "V".
 At Anderson's home, they discover a model railroad replica of Monroe, pointing them to the next victim.
 They find him hanging above railroad tracks, alive and carved with a "C", but are unable to save him from an oncoming train.
 The detectives learn that this victim was responsible for the car accident that paralyzed Captain Watson, indicating that she is the killer's next target.